 How do I get and use a VPN?

-Step 1: Download and install Mysterium VPN suitable for your device.
+Step 2: Download Mysterium VPN for all your devices.

-Step 3: Choose any one of our 1000+ servers around the world and enjoy unrestricted secure access to the Internet!
+Step 3: Choose any one of our 20,000+ IP addresses around the world and enjoy secure access to the global Internet!

 What are some alternatives to VPNs?

 The internet was not built to be private and secure by default.
-This means no matter what you do online, there’s always some new malware or cybercriminal trying to get to you.
+This means no matter what you do online, there’s always some risk associated.

 Tor is an open-source and free browser that enables anonymous communication online.
 It was originally called The Onion Router (Tor) project, due to its “layers” of encryption.
 Tor uses a system originally developed by the US Navy to protect intelligence communications.
 It “bundles” your data into smaller, encrypted packets before it begins routing these through its vast network of nodes, which can be run by anyone for free.